[hfe_template id='123664']

 The depth of your water table will determine whether you need to install a well-point or a borehole.

-A well-point is installed in an area where the water table lies between 1 – 10m.
-A well-point has the pump above ground to pump water to the required location.
+A well-point is installed where the water table lies between 1 – 10m.
+A well-point has a pump above ground to pump water to the required location.
 The water is sucked up through a pipe in a filtration media.
 It is a far cheaper alternative.

-In contrast, a borehole is drilled when the water table is found at a depth between 10m – 200m.
-A PVC or metal casing is then placed down the hole, and a filtration media filter out sand particles.
+In contrast, a borehole is drilled when the water table is between 10m and 200m.
+A PVC or metal casing is placed down the hole, and sand particles are filtered out through filtration media.

 Installing a submersible (underwater) pump to pump the water to the surface is essential.
-Placed at the bottom of the well, and it pushes the water up to the surface.
+The pump is placed at the bottom of the well and pushes the water up to the surface.
 Drilling a borehole is a more expensive option.

 5. How Do Boreholes Work?

-A borehole is a hole that is drilled into the ground.
-The hole is usually about 250mm in diameter.
+A borehole is a hole drilled into the ground.
+It is usually about 250mm in diameter.

 A 110mm heavy-duty casing is pushed down this hole.
 The case is metal or an alternative durable plastic substance.
-It has tiny slots cut into the pipe and is then pushed into the hole.
-If the slots are too wide, the casing will fill up with sediment.
+It has tiny slots cut into the pipe and is then moved into the hole.
+If the slots are too wide, the casing will fill with sediment.

-All around this casing, filtration media is placed in the pipe.
-Filtration media is river sand or silica, and it filters the water into the tube.
-At the bottom of the Borehole is the submersible pump that pushes water to the Borehole’s top.
+Filtration media, such as river sand or silica, is placed in the pipe around this casing.
+The water is filtered into the tube.
+At the bottom of the Borehole, a submersible pump pushes water to the top.

-Sometimes soft sand can be problematic because the hole could be continually caving in while the drilling occurs.
-However, there are various means of counteracting this.
+Sometimes, soft sand can be problematic because the hole could continually cave in while the drilling occurs.
+However, various means can be used to counteract this.

 6. How Deep Is A Borehole?